GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     It is recommended to create mappings based on existing mapping files.
 Make a copy of any file listed in the table above (see directory `/opt/gluu/node/passport/server/mappings` in Gluu chroot) and name it appropriately.
 Enter the name (without file extension) in the form field.
 The [tutorial](../tutorials/passport-attributes-mapping.md) contains instructions on how to write attribute mappings.
 It is an easy task and generally does not demand programming skills.

 1. If the provider being added is present in the table above, enter `../../ext/resources/img/passport/<mapping>.png` (we already bundle images for the social sites supported out-of-the-box).
-Otherwise check this [section](./passport.md#about-logo-images) of the introductory page.
+Otherwise, check this [section](./passport.md#about-logo-images) of the introductory page.

     ![oauth_provider](../img/user-authn/passport/oauth_provider.png)

 1. `Authenticate params` is a field that normally can be left empty.
-It is employed to supply the value for the second parameter of Passport.js method `passport.authenticate`.
+It is used to supply the value for the second parameter of Passport.js method `passport.authenticate`.
 It is recommended to supply data here only when the provider to be added is not listed in the table above.

-    As an example suppose [VKontakte](http://www.vk.com) is the external provider to integrate.
+    As an example, suppose [VKontakte](http://www.vk.com) is the external provider to integrate.
 To have access to user's email a proper scope must be specified (check [here](https://github.com/stevebest/passport-vkontakte#extended-permissions) and [here](https://vk.com/dev/permissions)).
 In this case the field `Authenticate params` can be filled this way: `{ "scope": ["email"] }`.
 Note the usage of `"` instead of `'` and that object keys have to be wrapped with `"`.

-    !!!
-Warning:
-    Only valid JSON content will work.
-No Javascript dynamic expressions can be included.
-For instance `{ "key": Math.random() }` won't produce the effect desired.
+    **Only valid JSON content will work.** No Javascript dynamic expressions can be included.
+For instance, `{ "key": Math.random() }` won't produce the effect desired.

     In all Passport.js strategies, `passport.authenticate` is usually called at two different places in code.
 The params configured here are those corresponding to the route `/auth/<PROVIDER-ID>` and not to the callback URL `/auth/<PROVIDER-ID>/callback`.